The Privacy, Data Protection and Cybersecurity Law Review: Singapore

 - correct an error or omission in relation to the categories of personal data set out above upon request by a customer if the financial institution is satisfied that the request is reasonable.

-On 5 December 2019, the MAS issued two further Notices: a Notice on Cyber Hygiene44 to licensees and operators of designated payment systems and a Notice on Technology Risk Management45 to operators and settlement institutions of designated payment systems, pursuant to Section 102(1) of the Payment Services Act 2019.
+On 5 December 2019, the MAS issued two further notices: a Notice on Cyber Hygiene54 to licensees and operators of designated payment systems, and a Notice on Technology Risk Management55 to operators and settlement institutions of designated payment systems, pursuant to Section 102(1) of the Payment Services Act 2019.
 They set out, among other things, cybersecurity requirements to protect customer information from unauthorised access or disclosure.

 In addition, legislative changes to the Monetary Authority of Singapore Act, aimed at enhancing the effectiveness of the anti-money laundering and the countering of financing of terrorism (AML/CFT) regime of the financial industry in Singapore, came into force on 26 June 2015.